Patancheru

 Patancheru is located in the north western end of Hyderabad.
 It is an industrial zone located about 32 km from the city centre on the Hyderabad-Solapur highway, and around 18 km from HITEC City.
 Earlier, it was the headquarters of Bidar and Gulshanabad revenue divisions.
-Mettu Kumar Yadav is the elected Corporator for Patancheru Division.
 It has a number of temples built between 12th and 15th centuries.
 Patancheru is home to ICRISAT, and many pharmaceutical manufacturers, which has resulted in the local river water being the most drug polluted water in the world.

-Etymology

-Patancheru, also known as Pathan Cheru.

 Geography

 Patancheru is located at 17.53°N 78.27°E. It has an average elevation of 522 metres (1712 feet).
 Saki Lake is situated very close to the Patancheru Bus Terminus.

+Climate

+Patancheru has been ranked 41st best “National Clean Air City” under (Category 2 3-10L Population cities) in India.